Ha-L0/Ha-L0.github.io/_posts/2022-12-03-[H4]-Proving-Grounds-Play-VULNHUB-Sunset-Decoy.md

 /home
 ```

-> We can bypass this resrtriction executing bash without a profile while logging in via `ssh`
+> We can bypass this resrtriction by executing `bash` without a profile while logging in via `ssh`
 {: .prompt-info }

 ## getting first flag